🚀 Introduction

 Bandwidth = Number of Viewers × Bitrate × Overhead

-• Number of Viewers: Peak concurrent viewers (not daily totals)
+• Number of Viewers: Peak concurrent viewers (not daily totals).
+This is the highest number of people watching at the exact same moment.

-• Bitrate: Data per second for your chosen resolution (in Mbps)
+• Bitrate: Data per second for your chosen resolution (in Mbps).
+Higher quality requires higher bitrates.

-• Overhead: Buffer for inefficiencies and protocol overhead, typically 1.1–1.3
+• Overhead: Buffer for inefficiencies and protocol overhead, typically 1.1–1.3.
+This accounts for network fluctuations.

 Example calculations: